Press Release – 5 July 2024

 Discover a whimsical world of music and language with Singing Willows, a bilingual and musical adventure for children!
 Singing Willows is an interactive show filled with original songs, vibrant illustrations, and storytelling that will inspire children to learn, laugh, and dream.
 Singing Willows’ mission is to help children learn a new language through music and art while having fun.

 The festival will also feature a mime performance by Kyiv Mime Theatre, a Ukrainian theatre company.
-Kyiv Mime Theatre honours the heritage of the renowned Marcel Marceau, pioneer of mime “à la française” in a modern and acrobatic show entitled Never Been so Hight.
+Kyiv Mime Theatre honours the heritage of the renowned Marcel Marceau, pioneer of mime “à la française” in a modern and acrobatic show entitled Never Been so High.
 Discover the captivating art of telling a voiceless story though the body.

 Zic Zazou’s All Eyes and Ears decrypts the mysterious and powerful relationship between music and cinema.
 Performing live on a wide variety of musical instruments, two actor-musicians demonstrate how music creates mood, tension and atmosphere as they accompany and appear in custom-made films.
 Audiences will come away from this playful, gently humorous show with a new perspective on the power of music.